smithy-security/docs/docs/saas/installation/self-host.md

 sidebar_position: 1
 ---

-# Requirements for hosting Smithy on premises
+# Hosting Smithy on premises

 You can choose whether Smithy runs on your own cluster or in the cloud.\
 If you decide to run it on-premises, we can help you set it up.
 All we need is a